adultdate/filament-calendar/README.md

 ```

 ## Available Methods
-The calendar widget class itself contains a few useful methods.
+The filament-calendar widget class itself contains a few useful methods.

 ### Refresh events
-If you need to trigger a refresh of the events in the calendar, you can call `refreshRecords()` on the widget.
+If you need to trigger a refresh of the events in the filament-calendar, you can call `refreshRecords()` on the widget.

 ```php
 $this->refreshRecords();
 ```

 ### Refresh resources
-If you need to trigger a refresh of the resources in the calendar, you can call `refreshResources()` on the widget.
+If you need to trigger a refresh of the resources in the filament-calendar, you can call `refreshResources()` on the widget.

 ```php
 $this->refreshResources();
 ```

 ### Set Option
-To change any calendar option during runtime, you can use the `setOption()` method on the widget.
+To change any filament-calendar option during runtime, you can use the `setOption()` method on the widget.

 For example, to programmatically change the date, you can use:
 ```php